kellyxj/rt-one-weekend/README.md

 4. Simplistic geometry.
 This project will include a parser for .obj files.
 5. Simplistic materials.
 This project will implement distribution ray tracing for more realistic reflections/transparency
 6. General code reorganization

+To use this project, clone the repository.
+Navigate to the src directory and run make.
+Then run ./main The renderer's output can be viewed by opening image.ppm Past results can be viewed in the screenshots directory